Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 This objects our thought on subject difficulty and raises concern regarding teaching method and student's assimilation.
 Are our teaching methods in English less effective?
 Is English more difficult to assimilate?
 Or are students simply more confident in Math?
 Either way, this is a conversation starter for the academic board.

- and isolated top performers for scholarship consideration.

-Attendance Correlation: Analyzed how study group discipline and extracurricular involvement (Sports, Art, Music) impact attendance rates.

-Gender Performance Gap: Conducted a comparative analysis of scores across genders to ensure equity in academic support.

-Targeted Intervention: Isolated "Grade 12" and specific study groups that fell below the school-wide attendance average for administrative review.

 ---